 We will then send the dog owner a letter informing them that we have received a barking complaint.
 We'll explain the barking ordinance and include a packet of information on how to help reduce barking.
 We will also send you a copy of the letter and a barking log.

-If the problem isn’t resolved in the time allowed by the ordinance, we will ask you to submit a second barking complaint.
+If the problem isn't resolved in the time allowed by the ordinance, we will ask you to keep a log after those 10 days, tracking when and how long the dog(s) bark and submit a second barking complaint.
 From there we move to mediation with the Dispute Resolution Center.

 If violations continue, the report may be referred to a Dog Services officer for further investigation and possible citation.